marin-community/marin/infra/README.md

 After that, you can restart each cluster with `ray down` and `ray up`.

+**If you use a cluster, please use the corresponding bucket, as data transfer costs between regions are high**

 If you need to change something else about the cluster, e.g. if you're changing any of the initialization/setup commands, it's best to bring the entire cluster down (`ray down`), *then edit the `cluster.yaml`*, and then bring the cluster back up (`ray up`); note that this will kill all VMs, including the head node (nothing lasts forever).